-It can’t be that hard, can it?!
-And who has the time to sift through that mountain of informational junk to find the hidden gems?!
+It can’t be that hard to write your resume in Word, can it?
+Then why are you stuck?
+Overwhelmed with hundreds, no, thousands of pages and videos on how to make a resume in MS Word?
+Who has the time to sift through that mountain of informational junk to find the hidden gems?!

-Worry not, we’ve left no stone unturned and condensed down all you need to know about how to make a resume in Word, leaving you with just the essential pearls of wisdom.
+Worry not.
+We’ve left no stone unturned, and condensed down all you need to know about how to make a resume in Word.

 In this guide you’ll learn: